calaldees/teachingWorkshops/teacherTraining/behaviour.md

     * > (1) the benefit that one stands to gain from the crime;
       > (2) the probability of getting caught; and
       > (3) the expected punishment if one is caught.
-      > By comparing the first component (the gain) with the last two components (the costs) , the rational human being can determine whether a particular crime is worth it or not.
+      > By comparing the first component (the gain) with the last two components (the costs), the rational human being can determine whether a particular crime is worth it or not.
         * (Ariely, 2013, p.14)
 * Some behaviour is habitual
     * No calculated choice.
-Just adolescent self centred autopilot.
+Just adolescent self centred autopilot
     * It's not deliberate _evil_ it's just lack of social skills and socialisation
     * You can impact this!